We Accept All Types of Vehicle Accident Cases. And Here's the Law on Vehicular Accidents.

 In Indiana, only proximate, direct, or material causation will support a negligence action.
 Huey v.
 Milligan, 175 N.E.2d 698 (Ind.
 Ct.
 App.
 1961).
 Proximate cause is a very, very difficult concept for everyone to understand including attorneys and Judges.
 Indiana law has defined proximate cause as that cause which is in a natural and continuous sequence, unbroken by any efficient intervening cause, and which produces the results complained of.
 Ortho Pharmaceutical Corp. v.
 Chapman, 388 N.E.2d 541 (Ind.
 Ct.
 App.
 1979).

-Another way to think about proximate cause is to consider its opposite meaning – proximate cause is that cause which is not broken by an intervening or remote cause in producing the injury.
+Another way to think about the proximate cause is to consider its opposite meaning – the proximate cause is that cause that is not broken by an intervening or remote cause in producing the injury.

 An example of no proximate cause would be the following fact exercise taught in law schools.
 In the example of an injured person who wakes up in the morning ten minutes late because his alarm clock was broken, then gets in his car and is struck at an intersection by another driver who runs the red light.
 Clearly, the driver who runs the red light violated a duty to operate his vehicle in a reasonable manner on the roadway.
 This violation led directly to the injury of the other driver.
 But, if the injured person wants to sue the clock manufacturer for a defect in the clock that made him late that morning (arguing he would have never been at the intersection at that exact point in time when the other driver ran the red light), a court of law would rule that although it is true the clock failed and its failure was a “cause-in-fact” of the injured person being involved in a crash, the failure was “too remote” to be a “proximate cause” or “legal cause” of the injury.